-Key Policy Issues in the 118 th Congress Page 3
+Key Policy Issues in the 119 th Congress Page 2

-l.
 Transportation Funding Page 3

+I. Surface Transportation Reauthorization Page 3

 II.
-IIJA Implementation Page 4

-III.
-Transportation Planning and Programming Page 5
+Transportation Planning & Programming Page 4

-IV.
-Fiscal Reforms and Issues Page 5
+V. Fiscal Reforms & Issues Page 4

-V. Rail Programs Page 6
+/.
+Rail Programs Page 5

+/I. Transit Programs Page 5

-VI.
-Goods Movement Page 6
+/II.
+Goods Movement Page 5

-VII.
-Transportation Security and Emergency Preparedness Page 7
+/III.
+Transportation Security & Emergency Preparedness Page 6

-VIII.
-Environmental and Energy Issues Page 7
+X. Environmental & Energy Issues Page 6

-IX.
-Regulatory Requirements Page 8
+K. Regulatory Requirements Page 7

 With over three million residents, Orange County is the third most populous county in California and the sixth most populous county in the nation.
 Orange County is one of the most densely populated areas in the country and is served by one of the nation's busiest transit systems.
-In addition, Orange County provides highway and rail corridors that facilitate the increasing level of international trade entering the Southern California ports.
+The Orange County Transportation Authority (OCTA) serves as the primary agency responsible for transportation planning in Orange County.
+OCTA manages a multimodal transportation system, overseeing a range of services including buses, Metrolink commuter rail, paratransit, and freeway improvements, as well as bicycle and pedestrian infrastructure, ensuring diverse mobility options for residents and visitors.

-The 2023-24 Federal Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) statutory, regulatory, and administrative goals and objectives in Washington, D.C.
-The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 118th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
+The 2025-26 Federal Legislative Platform serves as a framework document to guide OCTA's statutory, regulatory, and administrative goals and objectives in Washington, D.C.
+The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 119th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
 Positions on individual items not directly addressed in this document will be brought to the OCTA Board of Directors for formal action.

-Key Policy Issues in the 118th Congress
+Key Policy Issues in the 119th Congress

-A number of significant transportation issues will be discussed in the 118th Congress.
+A number of significant transportation issues will be discussed in the 119th Congress.
 OCTA will focus its advocacy efforts on the following principles:

-- a) Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements, and services in order to meet the mobility needs of Orange County; - b) Request annual appropriations at least consistent with authorized funding levels and advanced appropriations provided in the Infrastructure Investment and Jobs Act (IIJA) are maintained in order to meet our county's critical infrastructure needs; - c) Encourage policies and guidance that incentivize public transit ridership; - d) Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serves all the residents of Orange County; - e) Seek responsible revenue solutions to fund future transportation projects without adversely affecting an agency's ability to provide services;
+- a) Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements, and services in order to meet the mobility needs of Orange County; - B) Request annual appropriations at least consistent with authorized funding levels and advanced appropriations provided in the Infrastructure Investment and Jobs Act (IIJA) are maintained in order to meet our county's critical infrastructure needs; - c) Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs, ensuring funding OCTA receives from IIJA and the Inflation Reduction Act is maintained; - d) Oppose rescissions or other arbitrary funding cuts to transportation programs;